StarRocks/starrocks/docs/administration/Backup_and_restore.md

 StarRocks supports FULL backup on the granularity level of database, table, or partition.

-If you have stored a large quantity of data in a table, we recommend that you back up and restore data by partition in case of possible job failures.
-If you need to back up data at a regular interval, you can strategize a [dynamic partitioning](../table_design/dynamic_partitioning.md) plan (by a certain time interval, for example) for your table, and only back up new partitions each time.
+If you have stored a large amount of data in a table, we recommend that you back up and restore data by partition.
+This way, you can reduce the cost of retries in case of job failures.
+If you need to back up incremental data on a regular basis, you can strategize a [dynamic partitioning](../table_design/dynamic_partitioning.md) plan (by a certain time interval, for example) for your table, and back up only new partitions each time.

 ### Create a repository